 *Colors shown may not reflect true steel color.

 Use for reference only.
 Premium colors are an upcharge.

 |26 Gauge Steel Curtain|

-If you’re looking for both beauty and functionality in a garage door, then a roll-up garage door just might be the door you’re looking for.
+If you’re looking for both beauty and functionality in a garage door, then a roll-up garage door, or a “coiling door” just might be the door you need.
 Attractive and practical, roll-up garage doors are an ideal solution for commercial applications in the Houston area.

 - What Are Roll-up Garage Doors?